technicaldada/BEST-HACKING-TOOLS/README.md

 * __freeradius	3.0.4__	The premier open source RADIUS server	http://www.freeradius.org/
 * __frisbeelite	1.2__	A GUI-based USB device fuzzer.	https://github.com/nccgroup/FrisbeeLite
 * __fs-nyarl	1.0__	A network takeover & forensic analysis tool - useful to advanced PenTest tasks & for fun and profit.	http://www.fulgursecurity.com/en/content/fs-nyarl
+* __fscociety__    A Penetration Testing Framework, you will have every script that a hacker needs.
+Works with Python 2.
+For a Python 3 version see our updated version at fsociety-team/fsociety       https://github.com/Manisso/fsociety
 * __fsnoop	3.3__	A tool to monitor file operations on GNU/Linux systems by using the Inotify mechanism.
 Its primary purpose is to help detecting file race condition vulnerabilities and since version 3, to exploit them with loadable DSO modules (also called "payload modules" or "paymods").	http://vladz.devzero.fr/fsnoop.php
 * __fstealer	0.1__	Automates file system mirroring through remote file disclosur vulnerabilities on Linux machines.	http://packetstormsecurity.com/files/106450/FStealer-Filesystem-Mirroring-Tool.html
 * __ftester	1.0__	A tool designed for testing firewall filtering policies and Intrusion Detection System (IDS) capabilities.	http://www.inversepath.com/ftester.html